krasserm/bot-with-plan/train/README.md

   --output_dir gba-planner-7B-merged
 ```

-## Planner model conversion and quantization
+## GGUF conversion and quantization

-Convert the fine-tuned planner model into a llama.cpp compatible format and quantize it to 8 bit.
-This requires a local
+Convert the fine-tuned planner model into a llama.cpp compatible format and quantize it.
+Quantized models are also available in the [krasserm/gba-planner-7B-v0.1-GGUF](https://huggingface.co/krasserm/gba-planner-7B-v0.1-GGUF) repo and can be served with a llama.cpp server.

-copy of the llama.cpp repository (built with CUDA support). **TODO**: show how to do this with a llama.cpp Docker container.
+The following commands require a local copy of the llama.cpp repository (built with CUDA support). **TODO**: show how to do this with a llama.cpp Docker container.
 In the root directory of the llama.cpp repository run:

 ```shell
 ln -s /path/to/grammar-based-agents gba